AdobeDocs/campaign-classic.en/help/delivery/using/sms-set-up.md

 1. A delivery template in which this external account is referenced.

+>[!NOTE]
+>
+> For SMS deliveries, typology should be using a specific SMS affinity created in **one** dedicated application server container.
+[Learn more](../../installation/using/configure-delivery-settings.md#managing-outbound-smtp-traffic-with-affinities)

 ## Create an SMPP external account {#creating-an-smpp-external-account}

 To send a SMS to a mobile phone, you first need to create your SMPP external account.